 ACOs with shared savings are unlike capitation in several crucial ways.
-First, the payments are commonly only bonus payments in addition to fee for service payments.
+First, the payments are only bonus payments in addition to fee for service payments.
+There is no downside risk.
+Second, vital administrative capabilities, data measurement capability, identified common metrics, severity adjustment, and electronic health information exchange sophistication were not present in the capitation era.